zihang-xu/PCA/README.md

 # PCA
-PCA: Semi-supervised Segmentation with Patch Confidence Adversarial Training The code will be made available soon.
+PCA: Semi-supervised Segmentation with Patch Confidence Adversarial Training.

+The code will be made available soon.